lantanagroup/trifolia-on-fhir/README.md

 ng build client --watch
 ```

+Changes during development should be applied to the `development` branch.
+Once they are QA'd and approved, they are merged into the `master` branch and a release is made based on the master branch.

 ## Configuration

 The configuration files are in the dist/server/config directory.
 You may create a local.json file that overwrite default.json properties.
 Alternatively, you may create an environment-specific config file and use the NODE_ENV environment variable to indicate the name of the environment.